Skip to Content

 Electrical installation serves to provide safe and reliable electrical supply and lighting to support the healthcare services therein.
 Specialized ventilation system is operated to achieve, in addition to human comfort, infection control and/or occupational safety purposes in healthcare environments.
 Medical gas pipeline systems are operated to ensure a safe and reliable provision of medical gases from the sources of supply to the clinical point-of-use.

-The private healthcare facilities (including hospital and day procedure centre) are required to ensure that the healthcare engineering systems are in compliance with the requirements of the relevant codes of practice.
+Hospitals, day procedure centres and clinics are required to ensure that the healthcare engineering systems are in compliance with the requirements of the relevant codes of practice.
+The timeline for implementation of regulatory requirements for the healthcare engineering systems is summarized below:

 The work process involved in engineering and construction for healthcare facilities, from planning to execution, often entails the engagement of service providers (e.g. consultant / contractor / relevant professional with healthcare engineering experience) to carry out design, installation and testing & commissioning for healthcare engineering systems and offer professional opinion and service as necessary to ensure that the systems are in compliance with the requirements of relevant ordinances, codes of practice and internationally acceptable standards.
-In general, apart from direct appointment of independent professionals (e.g. Registered Professional Engineer (RPE)), this website integrated the following service providers that the hospital and day procedure centre may consider to approach for professional advice at various stages for design / installation / testing / certification.
-(Archives of the service providers are maintained by relevant government departments and institutions)
+This website integrates the following service providers for reference, which the licensees may consider approaching professional advice at various stages for design / installation / testing / certification (Archives of the service providers are maintained by relevant government departments and institutions).

 On the other hand, many dental day procedure centres require compressed air to power dental instruments and a vacuum system to remove detritus from the operation site.
-Where dental compressed air and vacuum systems (DAVS) are installed in day procedure centres, licensees may refer to Annex III of the Code of Practice for Day Procedure Centres (2023 Edition) (i.e. Guidelines for Dental Compressed Air and Vacuum Systems) for general guidance on the design and installation of such systems.
-To facilitate prospective applicants of day procedure centre licence and existing day procedure centres in familiarizing with the key elements of these systems, this office has also compiled A Practical Guide for Dental Compressed Air and Vacuum Systems in Day Procedure Centres and associated pamphlet in order to outline the key points to note regarding design, installation, operation and maintenance of these systems, including examples of DOs and DON'Ts, for achieving the safe and effective delivery of medical services in healthcare facilities.
+Where dental compressed air and vacuum systems (DAVS) are installed in day procedure centres, licensees may refer to Annex III of the Code of Practice for Day Procedure Centres (i.e. Guidelines for Dental Compressed Air and Vacuum Systems) for general guidance on the design, installation, operation and maintenance of such systems.
+To facilitate prospective applicants of day procedure centre licences and licensees of existing facilities in familiarizing with these systems, this office has also compiled A Practical Guide for Dental Compressed Air and Vacuum Systems in Day Procedure Centres and associated pamphlet in order to outline the key points to note regarding design, installation, operation and maintenance of these systems, including examples of DOs and DON'Ts, for achieving the safe and effective delivery of medical services in healthcare facilities.